Frankie Lymon's Tombstone Blues 4: The Reunions

 “My friends and I loved slow dancing with young ladies, and vocal group music was great for that,” Warshaw recalled.
 “Many of the other groups were a little older and more mature, while Frankie Lymon and the group were uptempo and were actually teenagers.
 Their onstage energy and the fact that they were singing to teenagers in the audience enabled then to make a big impact.”

-Warshaw started a second company called Lifestream Music out of his office in Long Neck.
-He worked with a rock band called Cotton Shot and also with the Salutations and their "From Doo Wopp To Disco" album before linking up with the Teenagers.
+Warshaw started a second company called LifeStream Music out of his office in Great Neck and began working with a rock band called Cotton Shot and the Impalas vocal group.
+He also started his own LifeStream record label and released the "From Doo Wopp To Disco" album by the Salutations in 1980 before linking up with the Teenagers.

 “I saw the reformed Teenagers in 1973,” Warshaw said.
 “I thought they were very good.
-They had Pearl McKinnon singing lead but they didn’t have the management or the wherewithal to keep it together; and they broke up after just a few shows.”
+They had Pearl McKinnon singing lead, but they didn’t have the management or the wherewithal to keep it together.
+As a result, they broke up after just a few shows.”

 “I think it was a member of the Teenagers who told me that Frankie was buried in an unmarked grave,” Warshaw recalled.
 “After a discussion with Ronnie Italiano and the current Teenagers, I drove to St. Raymond’s Cemetery in the Bronx by myself."